 The proposed bill, known as the Chemical Abortion Safety Protocol Act, aims to establish specific protocols and requirements for the provision of abortion-inducing drugs in Nebraska.
-It introduces definitions for key terms such as "abortion-inducing drug," "adverse event," and "provide," and mandates that physicians must conduct an in-person examination of the woman, verify her pregnancy, and assess for ectopic pregnancies before administering such drugs.
+It includes definitions for key terms such as "abortion-inducing drug" and "adverse event," and mandates that physicians must conduct an in-person examination of the woman, verify her pregnancy, and assess for ectopic pregnancies before providing such drugs.
 Additionally, the bill requires physicians to schedule a follow-up visit within a specified timeframe to confirm the termination of pregnancy and document any adverse events that may occur.

-Furthermore, the bill amends existing law regarding unprofessional conduct for physicians by including violations of the Chemical Abortion Safety Protocol Act as grounds for unprofessional conduct.
-It also stipulates that reports must be filed with the Department of Health and Human Services detailing the administration of abortion-inducing drugs, while ensuring that no personally identifying information about the women involved is disclosed.
-The act includes a severability clause, ensuring that if any part of the law is found unconstitutional, the remaining sections will still be valid.
-The original section 38-2021 is repealed as part of this legislative update.
+Furthermore, the bill amends existing law regarding unprofessional conduct for physicians by adding violations of the Chemical Abortion Safety Protocol Act to the list of unprofessional conduct.
+It also includes provisions for reporting requirements to the Department of Health and Human Services, ensuring that reports do not contain personally identifying information about the women involved.
+The bill emphasizes the severability of its provisions, meaning that if any part is found unconstitutional, the remaining sections will still be valid.
+The original section of the law being amended is repealed as part of this legislative update.

 Statutes affected: